tweag/aws-secrets/README.md

 aws-secrets
 ===========
-Manage secrets on AWS instances by storing them in encrypted S3 objects.
+Manage secrets on AWS instances with KMS encryption, IAM roles and S3 storage.

 Synopsis
 ========